nutritionix/nodejs-client-library/README.md

-Official Nutritionix NodeJS Client
+Nutritionix API v2.0 Beta NodeJS Client Library
 ==================================

-#### NOTE This is still in beta and the API may change until version 1.0 of this library.
+#### NOTE This library is still in beta and subject to change.

-#### NOTE `v1` of the API is currently not yet implemented

 ### Installation